Mehul-kh2005/Algerian-Forest-Fires-Analysis/README.md

 3. The dataset contains information about fire incidents across different regions of Algeria, with various features influencing fire behavior.

+4. A **Flask web application** has been developed for real-time prediction using the best-trained regression model.

 ### Key Features:
 - **Data Preprocessing**: Cleaning and feature engineering, including handling missing values, feature scaling, and encoding categorical variables.
 - **Exploratory Data Analysis (EDA)**: Visualizing the dataset to find patterns and correlations.
 - **Model Building**: Applying multiple regression techniques to predict the FWI.
 - **Hyperparameter Tuning**: Using cross-validation to fine-tune model parameters for better performance.
 - **Performance Evaluation**: Evaluating the models using Mean Absolute Error (MAE) and R² score.
+- **Flask Web App:** A lightweight web app using Flask for interactive FWI prediction based on user input.
+- **Model Deployment:** Model serialization using `pickle` for deployment in the Flask app.

 ## 📂 File Structure
 The repository contains the following files:
 - **Algerian_forest_fires_dataset.ipynb**: Data cleaning and exploratory data analysis (EDA) phase.
 - **Model_Training.ipynb**: Building and evaluating multiple regression models.
+- **application.py:** Main Flask app for serving the prediction web interface.
+- **templates/:** HTML templates for the web interface.
+- **models/:** Contains the saved trained model (Pickle file) used for deployment.
 - **images/**: Folder containing visualizations generated during the analysis (e.g., scatter plots, box plots, and heatmaps).

 ```bash